-The thirteenth exception is that the 10% tax will not apply if your distribution is on account of you being a victim of a qualifying hurricane or other federally declared disaster.
+The thirteenth exception is that the 10% tax will not apply if your distribution is on account of you being a victim of a qualifying hurricane or other federally declared disaster, including COVID-19.

 The fourteenth exception is that the 10% tax will not apply if your distribution is used to make a qualified HSA funding contribution.